-Run My Coins: Kanye West And YEEZY Ordered To Pay $300K To Freelancer
+Run My Coins: Kanye West And Yeezy Ordered To Pay $300K To Freelancer

 Kanye West has another unpaid tab to pay.
-A court has ordered him and his YEEZY brand to pay a freelancer 300K in unpaid wages.
+A court has ordered him and his Yeezy brand to pay a freelancer $300,000 in unpaid wages.

-As spotted on Hype Beast New York based creative got a favorable ruling earlier this week regarding her ongoing claim that the rapper’s label has failed to properly pay her.
-Back in December 2022 Katelyn Mooney filed a lawsuit against Kanye West and YEEZY claiming that she was informally contract to curate a product shoot for SHDZ sunglasses line.
+As spotted on Hypebeast, a New York based creative got a favorable ruling earlier this week regarding her ongoing claim that the rapper’s label has failed to properly pay her.
+Back in December 2022, Katelyn Mooney filed a lawsuit against Kanye West and Yeezy, claiming that she was informally contracted to curate a product shoot for SHDZ sunglasses line.
 She says she was promised $110,000 for the job but was only paid $15,000 of that.
-While she did not have a binding contract in place she was able to provide text messages with YEEZY employees to back her allegations.
+While she did not have a binding contract in place, she was able to provide text messages with Yeezy employees to back her allegations.

 -